neogeodev/NeoMemCard2/README.md

 * neomemcard2_no_ss : Without "NeoGeo" logo silkscreen

 # Operation
-The switch allows to select one of the 16kB banks.
+The switch allows to select one of the two 16kB banks.
 The NeoGeo system ROM can only handle max.
 16kB memory cards.
-The 32kB FRAM chip can be replaced by older and maybe cheaper Ramtron 8kB FM16W08's, no need for the switch and pull-up resistor R1 in that case.

 The LED turns on as soon as the card is powered.
 When a game is saved, the LED turns off briefly.